connext/documentation/docs/Routers/Guides/spinning-up.md

 ## Network Configuration

-The router requires the following ports to be open to the public:
+The router does not require any ports to be open for inbound access.

-- `4222`

 :::danger
 Do NOT expose the `ROUTER_EXTERNAL_PORT` to anyone untrusted!
 It should only be accessible by the operator in a trusted environment.